argumatronic/hands-on-haskell-meetups/todo/README.md

 * Step 2: Switch the command line parser to use the `newtype`s
 * Step 3: Add stub functions for handling the different commands
 * Step 4: Set up the MySQL connection
+* Step 5: Set up the MySQL database with test data
+  * Run `database.sql` on your MySQL database server